-As a first step, the jawans will participate in the discussions at the meeting of military commanders led by PM Modi | ExBulletin
+As a first step, the Jawans will participate in the discussions at the meeting of military commanders led by PM Modi | ExBulletin

 Politics

-New Delhi: For the first time, jawans from the armed forces are reportedly taking part in the Combined Commanders’ Conference which will be addressed by Prime Minister Narendra Modi later this week.
+NEW DELHI : For the first time, armed forces jawans are reportedly taking part in the Combined Commanders’ Conference to be addressed by Prime Minister Narendra Modi later this week.

 The Conference of Combined Commanders has so far only involved officers of the rank of Commander-in-Chief who, along with their respective heads of departments, would be referred by the Prime Minister and given directives to deal with the security challenges perceived by the government. .